 Applied Learning Experience Director, Advising Head and Study Abroad Liaison

 Colleen Hitchcock's academic interests are focused on the role of citizen science in ecological inquiry and conservation biology, specifically relating to studies of biodiversity, conservation, phenology and climate change.
-She is also interested in both the power of the public in scientific research and the application of community/citizen science research as a model for learning by students.
+She is a lead organizer for the City Nature Challenge in eastern Massachusetts and is also interested in both the application of community/citizen science research as a model for learning by students.

-Expertise: Community and citizen science, ecology, evolution and conservation.
+Expertise: Community and citizen science, ecology, evolution and urban biodiversity and conservation.

 Undergraduate Departmental Representatives